Summer FAQs

 • For campers sending letters to friends & family: Stamps, envelopes, paper, and pens are NOT sold at camp.
 It is sometimes easier for younger children to write home if they are equipped with pre-addressed and stamped envelopes or postcards.
 Please be sure to send the necessary supplies of envelopes, paper, pens, and stamps with your child!

-• For parents, friends & family sending letters to campers: Please address all mail as follows (& remember to include your return address!): Campers Name, Bunk Name, URJ Greene Family Camp, 1192 Smith Lane, Bruceville, TX 76630.
+• For parents, friends & family sending letters to campers: Please address all mail as follows (& remember to include your return address!): Campers Name, Bunk Name, URJ Greene Family Camp, 100 Franklin PO Box 1468, Bruceville, TX 76630.
 Remember: Please do not pack food or candy.
 It will be confiscated!

 Emails & Photos